silvereyes333/LibLootSummary/README.md

 -- Add 200x Ancestor Silk
 lls:AddItemLink("|H1:item:64504:1:1:0:0:0:0:0:0:0:0:0:0:0:0:0:0:0:0:0:0|h|h", 200)

+-- Mark that both of the above items were added during a single loot event. lls:IncrementCounter()

 -- Add 1x Aetherial Dust
 lls:AddItemId(115026, 1)

+-- Mark that the Aetherial Dust was looted in a separate loot event lls:IncrementCounter()

 -- Output the entire summary to chat lls:Print()